mahxwell/OpenGuitarStoreP12/Readme.md

 For more informations, please follow "Get started" point bellow

+## Features

+Coming Soon.....

 ## Get Started

 ### WINDOWS DEPLOYMENT

 First of all, run Docker Desktop on your computer.

-All Docker scripts are made as .bat files : just double click on it to run
+All Docker scripts are made as `.bat` files, please just double click on it to run

 Please follow this specific order to deploy application :